 - Her husband, Prince Philip, is her third cousin from Corfu, Greece.
-Elizabeth is related to Queen Victoria on her father’s side, and Philip is related to Queen Victoria on his mother’s side.
+Elizabeth is related to Queen Victoria from her father’s side, and Philip is related to Queen Victoria from his mother’s side.
 She met Philip for the first time at a royal wedding in 1934.
-They received a chance to meet again in 1937.
-Reportedly, after meeting for the third time, in July 1939, at the Royal Naval College in Dartmouth, she realised that she had fallen in love with him, when she was only 13 years old.
+They got a chance to meet again in 1937.
+Reportedly, after meeting for the third time, in July 1939, at the Royal Naval College in Dartmouth, she realised that she had fallen in love with him; she was only 13 years old at that time.
 Later, they began to send letters to each other.
 In 1947, when Philip was 26 years old, and Elizabeth was 21 years old, they got engaged.

 - Elizabeth, at the age of 21, got married to Prince Philip at Westminster Abbey on 20 November 1947.

-- On 20 November 2007, she became the first British monarch to celebrate a diamond wedding anniversary.
+- On 20 November 2007, she became the first British monarch in the world to celebrate a diamond wedding anniversary.

-- On her wedding day, she was supposed to wear the diamond-studded crown that belonged to her belonged to her grandmother, Queen Mary.
-While getting ready for the ceremony, she wore the crown and it snapped, 2 hours before the ceremony.
+- On her wedding day, she was supposed to wear the diamond-studded crown that belonged to her grandmother, Queen Mary.
+While getting ready for the ceremony, she wore the crown, and it snapped just 2 hours before the ceremony.
 Under security, the crown was taken by the royal family officials to the workshop of the royal jewellery house Garrard for welding.

 - Around 2500 gifts were presented to the couple at their wedding including 500 tins of pineapple, a necklace of $83 million, 131 pairs of nylon stockings, which were available in limited stock at that time, and more.

 - After her father became the King of the UK, she became the heir presumptive as it was expected that her brother would become the heir apparent to the throne.
 Later, she became the unexpected heir apparent since she had no brother.
 On 6 February 1952, her father passed away, which made her the 5th Queen of the UK at the age of 25.
-After her coronation ceremony that took place on 2 June 1953, she gave her speech, in which she said,
+After her coronation ceremony, which took place on 2 June 1953, she gave her speech in which she said,

 The ceremonies you have seen today are ancient, and some of their origins are veiled in the mists of the past.
 But their spirit and their meaning shine through the ages never, perhaps, more brightly than now.
 I have in sincerity pledged myself to your service, as so many of you are pledged to mine.
 Throughout all my life and with all my heart I shall strive to be worthy of your trust.”
 Reuters